awsdocs/amazon-ses-developer-guide/doc-source/monitor-sending-activity-using-notifications-email.md

-# Amazon SES notifications sent by email<a name="monitor-sending-activity-using-notifications-email"></a>
+# Receiving Amazon SES notifications through email<a name="monitor-sending-activity-using-notifications-email"></a>

 Amazon SES can send you email when you receive bounces and complaints by using a process called *email feedback forwarding*\.

 In order to send email using Amazon SES, you must configure it to send bounce and complaint notifications by using one of the following methods:
 + By enabling email feedback forwarding\.
 The procedure for setting up this type of notification is included in this section\.
 + By sending notifications to an Amazon SNS topic\.
-For more information, see [Amazon SES notifications sent through Amazon SNS](monitor-sending-activity-using-notifications-sns.md)\.
+For more information, see [Receiving Amazon SES notifications using Amazon SNS](monitor-sending-activity-using-notifications-sns.md)\.
 + By publishing event notifications\.
 For more information, see [Monitor email sending using Amazon SES event publishing](monitor-using-event-publishing.md)\.

 **Important**
-For several important points about notifications, see [Monitoring Amazon SES email sending using notifications](monitor-sending-activity-using-notifications.md)\.
+For several important points about notifications, see [Setting up event notification for Amazon SES](monitor-sending-activity-using-notifications.md)\.

 **Topics**
 + [Enabling email feedback forwarding](#monitor-sending-activity-using-notifications-email-enabling)